mattva01/schooltool/src/schooltool/relationship/README.txt

 - When you delete objects, you should remove all relationships for those objects.
-If you use Zope 3 objects events, you can register the `unrelateOnDeletion` event handler from schoolbell.relationship.objectevents. configure.zcml of schoolbell.relationship does that.
+If you use Zope 3 objects events, you can register the `unrelateOnDeletion` event handler from schooltool.relationship.objectevents. configure.zcml of schooltool.relationship does that.

 - When you copy objects (e.g. using Zope's IObjectCopier), you should take care to ensure that you do not duplicate just one half of relationship